tillbiskup/pymetacode/docs/roadmap.rst

 * CITATION.cff template?

   * Would possibly need much more information in .package_config.yaml

-* Using black for code style?

-  * If used, should go into git hook (pre-commit?)

 * Command for copying templates to user-specific/site-wide directory